Miso-0/psycopg2-query-builder/README.md

 # QueryBuilder for Psycopg2

 QueryBuilder is a lightweight Python package designed to simplify building SQL queries when using the Psycopg2 library to interact with PostgreSQL databases.
-Inspired by the design and functionality of Supabase's client SDKs, QueryBuilder aims to provide an intuitive and fluid API for constructing and executing SQL queries.
+Inspired by [Supabase's client SDKs](https://supabase.com/), QueryBuilder aims to provide an intuitive and fluid API for constructing and executing SQL queries.

 ## Features